 Your personal computer is not just a computer but, a treasure box where all your beautiful memories, amazing movie collection, favorite videos rests.
 And I am sure that you just wouldn’t want to lose them ever.
 There is no certainty of what might happen to your computer next.
 However, just by taking few minor precautions, you can keep your home PC in peak condition and lower the risk of such a loss.
-Here is a brief list of few pointers about what you should and shouldn’t do with your computer in order to keep your computer healthy for long.
-Here are Home Computer – DOs and DON’Ts
+Here is a brief list of few points about what you should and shouldn’t do with your Home computer in order to keep your computer healthy for long.

 Following are few pointers that you should practice to give your computer a longer life:

 One of the best applications that you could ever install on your computer is an antivirus.
 Biggest threat that your computer dread is a Virus.
 These programs are capable of causing severe hazard to your darling computer.
 Only an effective antivirus can save you from these viruses.
 You should run regular scans and always keep your antivirus updated.